dwebprotocol/dweb-sdk/README.md

 The dWeb SDK combines the lower level pieces of the dWeb stack into high level APIs that you can use across platforms so that you can focus on your application rather than the gritty details of how it works.

 The dWeb SDK can either work "natively", which means the full storage and networking stack runs directly within the SDK.
-Alternatively, it supports the experimental [hyperspace](https://github.com/dwebprotocol/dhub) daemon.
-In this mode, the SDK needs a hyperspace daemon running and will connect to it as a client.
+Alternatively, it supports the experimental [dhub](https://github.com/dwebprotocol/dhub) daemon.
+In this mode, the SDK needs a dhub daemon running and will connect to it as a client.

 ## Goals